Djhyv2/HeroesAndMonsters/Roles.md

 The game will continue until there are either no heroes or no monsters left alive

-Each turn conists of the following:
+Each turn consists of the following:
-- Reveal any players who were killed on the last turn
 - A period of deliberation
 - The active player choses a target for a quest
 - A vote happens to send a hero on a quest to kill that target
-    - This requires atleast half of all players vote in favor to pass.
+    - This requires atleast half of all players vote in favor.
     - If the vote passes or ties, one of the people who voted for the quest must reveal they are a hero and agree to go on the quest.
     - If both conditions are met the target is killed.
     - A player killed by a quest has their team revealed.